grain-lang/grain/stdlib/int64.md

 clz : Int64 -> Int64
 ```

-Counts the number of leading zeros in value.
+Counts the number of leading zero bits in the value.

 Parameters: